biogeospatial/Biodiverse_publication_list/InstallationMacOSSource.md

     cpanm Task::Biodiverse
     ```

-2. To run biodiverse switch to the correct version of perl if you haven't already and then run biodiverse:
+2. To run biodiverse switch to the correct version of perl if you haven't already (this assumes perl-5.30.1), and then run biodiverse:
     ```sh
-    ~/perl5/perlbrew/bin/perlbrew switch perl-5.24.0
+    ~/perl5/perlbrew/bin/perlbrew switch perl-5.30.1
     perl ~/biodiverse/bin/BiodiverseGUI.pl
     ```